Breaking the Cycles

 As part of this community you will have unlimited access to over 117 live online recovery meetings weekly.
 ITR offers AA, NA, and other 12-Step and non 12-Step Support Groups, Geo-Locatable Global Meeting Finder, Daily E-Meditations, Afternoon Affirmations, Free iPhone and Android Apps, Speaker Tape Library and much more.

 Narcotics Anonymous (NA) is an international, community-based association of recovering drug addicts with more than 33,500 weekly meetings in over 116 countries worldwide.
 One of the keys to NA’s success is the therapeutic value of addicts working with other addicts.
-Members share their successes and challenges in overcoming active addiction and living drug-free productive lives through the application of the principles contained within the Twelve Steps and Twelve Traditions of NA.
-These principles are the core of the Narcotics Anonymous recovery program.
-Principles incorporated within the steps include:
+Members share their successes and challenges in overcoming active addiction and living drug-free productive lives through the application of the principles contained within the 12-Steps and 12-Traditions of NA.

 Psych Central Forums – Addictions Support